atet/3dp/README.md

 [![.img/fig4_tina2_first_print.jpg](.img/fig4_tina2_first_print.jpg)](#nolink)

-The model that should be printed first is the square test to ensure the printer is working correctly.
-After the printer warms up, this will print in about 10 minutes and should come out relatively clean, square, and smooth.
+The model that should be printed first is the square test (`test-12min.gcode` file) to ensure the printer is working correctly.
+After the printer warms up, this will print in about 12 minutes and should come out relatively clean, square, and smooth.

 [![.img/fig5_tina2_square.jpg](.img/fig5_tina2_square.jpg)](#nolink)
 > NOTE: You can remove the square from the support base (middle panel).